home-assistant/home-assistant.io/source/_components/generic_thermostat.markdown

 A full configuration example looks like the one below. `min_cycle_duration` and `keep_alive` must contain at least one of the following entries: `days:`, `hours:`, `minutes:`, `seconds:` or `milliseconds:`.

-Currently the `generic_thermostat` climate platform supports 'heat', 'cool' and 'off' operation modes.
-You can force your `generic_thermostat` to avoid starting by setting Operation to 'off'.
+Currently the `generic_thermostat` climate platform supports 'heat', 'cool' and 'off' hvac modes.
+You can force your `generic_thermostat` to avoid starting by setting HVAC mode to 'off'.

 Please note that changing Away Mode you will force a target temperature change as well that will get restored once the Away Mode is turned off.